AP source: Jokic captures 2nd straight NBA MVP award

 “If that’s enough, it’s enough,” he said.
 “If not, you cannot control that.”

-Funny story about his MVP trophy from a season ago: A few weeks ago, he said he wasn’t exactly sure where it was as his family moves.
+Funny story about his MVP trophy from a season ago: He wasn’t exactly sure where it was as his family moves.

 “It is here in Denver,” Jokic recently cracked.